bastien34/cookiecutter_ooo_extension/README.md

     $ cookiecutter --replay git@github.com:bastien34/cookiecutter_ooo_extension.git

-**Warning!** Depending on your OOo version, installing by double clicking on the extension file can bug.
-Install it from the extension manager!

 ### General Vars
 |Keys               | Default values                      | Note         |
 | ---               | ---                                 |---              |